bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 This part can be summarized into two main points:
 1. Optimizing certain generative models = Minimizing code length
-2. The value of loss function can be used as estimated code length.
+2. The value of loss function of VAE and GPT can be used as estimated code length.

 ## When Compression Helps (Supervised) Learning